-Deborah Blencowe is our Office Assistant, she started her new role in early January 2018, although she has been collaborating with the Burngreave Messenger as a volunteer since early 2017, contributing to the issues with both articles and artwork.
+Deborah Blencowe is our Administration Officer, she started her new role in early January 2018, although she has been collaborating with the Burngreave Messenger as a volunteer since early 2017, contributing to the issues with both articles and artwork.
 Deborah is in charge of the day-to-day office duties, but is also involved with the distribution and telephone monitoring, thus ensuring that local residents, businesses and community centers are all receiving their copies of the Messenger.
 Moreover, she keeps Abbeyfield Park House tidy and is particularly focused on the cleanliness of the kitchen.
 Other elements of the position include providing hospitality for visitors and volunteers and making sure that they are comfortable during their visit.
 So if you decide to pop into the office for a visit, Deborah will ensure you receive a warm welcome – and a hot cup of tea!

 Richard Belbin is our Project Manager/Editor.
 He first became involved with the Messenger whilst working for Burngreave New Deal for Communities, in 2001.
 Richard leads the editorial team that is responsible for the content of the paper, acting as first point of contact for stories and ensuring all articles meet editorial standards and reflect the voices of our community.
 He is also responsible for the recruitment and development of our volunteers, making sure they are involved in the production of the newspaper (and website and other associated media).
 Through this we will also improve the skills of those in our area to make a real difference in the community.
 As Project Manager he is responsible for reporting to, and building relationships with, our funders and partner organisations to strengthen our skills and sustainability.